 Forty-eight million US adults are 65 or older and worth billions of dollars in income and assets.The pursuit of these “nest eggs” is one of the fastest growing consumer fraud issues today.
 Older Adult Nest Egg seeks to protect these adults from financial fraud through education, research and risk assessments.
-Our validated tools and trainings allow professionals who work with older adults to access and document their client's decisional ability to make specific financial decisions.
+Our validated tools and trainings allow professionals who work with older adults to access and document their clients' decisional ability to make specific financial decisions.

-Frontline Professionals, Caregivers, Family and Friends
+Frontline Professionals, caregivers, family and friends

 You work with older adults making financial decisions.
 You are an attorney, a banker, an estate planner, a social worker, an insurance agent, a law enforcement official, or an employee of Adult Protective Services.
 You might be an adult son or daughter charged with handling your parent's checking account.
 Or you're the neighbor who looks in on 84-year-old Marion and helps her pay her bills.
 Older Adult Nest Egg offers education, training, assessments and resources to help you help the older adults in your care.

-The team includes a social worker, a financial expert, and clinical psychologist interview clients and analyze data as Dr. Lichtenberg's interview tools are launched coast-to-coast.
-Team members also provide one-on-one counseling in southeast Michigan to victims of scams and identity theft, as well as workshops to educate older adults and caregivers.
+The team includes a social worker, a financial expert, and a clinical psychologist who interview clients and analyze data as the Nest Egg interview tools launch coast-to-coast.
+Team members also provide one-on-one counseling in southeast Michigan to victims of scams and identity theft, as well as workshops to educate older adults and caregivers about managing finances.